muhammadyaseen/kubeflow-on-linode/kubeflow-pipelines-on-linode.md

 kubeflow      mysql-7d8b8ff4f4-szkkv                             0/1     ContainerCreating   0          29s
 kubeflow      workflow-controller-589ff7c479-8cd4s               0/1     ContainerCreating   0          29s
 ```

 To make sure that all the pods have been correctly initialized and running you can run the following command.

-You should all the pods in `Running` state.
+You should wait untill you see all the pods in `Running` state.

 ```bash